-For the protection of the squirrels locations, you are going to add a new attribute (column) to your new forest stands that will contain information about point locations that have to be protected.
-That information will later be available whenever a forest operation is planned, and the field team will be able to mark the area that has to be left untouched before the work starts.
+For the protection of the squirrels locations, you are going to add a new attribute (column) to your new forest stands that will contain information about locations that have to be protected.
+This information will then be available whenever a forest operation is planned, and the field team will be able to mark the area that has to be left untouched before the work starts.